Nubra Valley Travel Guide

 How to Reach

 The best way to reach Nubra Valley is via road.
 You have to hire a cab from Leh to arrive at the valley.
-There are quite fewer local transports availed here.
+There are quite fewer local transports available here.
 The closest railway station is Jammu and the nearest airport is Leh.
 For those traveling by bus, you have to avail a cab from Leh to Nubra Valley since there are no bus services provided at this place.

 Places to Visit